Skip to content

 If you’re down at the main farmyard, you’ll likely not see much of Janet, often surveying the farm fields tending to her 750+ sheep.
 Spread out over 1000 acres of land, that’s a lot of ground to cover!

-In addition to helping Alison with the occasional wedding fair, Janet has more recently become a passionate soil manager, in an attempt to transition the farm practices towards more of a ‘pasture for life‘ land management system.
+In recent years, Janet has become passionate about soil management, in an attempt to transition the farm practices towards more of a ‘pasture for life‘ sustainable farming system for future generations to benefit from.

-If you have any questions about soils or sheep – talk to Janet!
+If you have any questions about soil or sheep – talk to Janet!